spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-cloud-deployment.md

 ```
    Where:

-   * `default.snapshot` is the snapshot file we have provided for this Example project.
+   * `default.snapshot` is the snapshot file provided for this Example project.
    *  `assembly_name` is the name you gave the assembly in the previous step.
-   * `one_worker_test.json` is the launch configuration file we have provided for this Example project.
+   * `one_worker_test.json` is the launch configuration file provided for this Example project.
    *  `deployment_name` is a name of your choice - you create this name when you run this command.

 A valid launch command looks like this:

 ```
-spatial cloud launch --snapshot=snapshots/default.snapshot myassembly one_worker_test.json mydeployment
+spatial cloud launch --snapshot=snapshots\default.snapshot myassembly one_worker_test.json mydeployment
 ```

 When your deployment has launched, SpatialOS automatically opens the Console in your browser.